savvasha/officials-templates-for-sportspress/readme.txt

 4. An example of enhanced Officials frontend page.

 == Changelog ==

+= 1.6 =
+* New: Added a dismissible admin notice to inform users about the premium plugin "Officials Report for SportsPress."
+* Improvement: Admin notice now includes a call-to-action button for a clearer promotion experience.
+* Enhancement: Notice dismissal resets automatically on plugin version updates.
+* Code: Updated code to fully comply with WordPress Coding Standards.

 = 1.5 =
 * FIX: The officials were not linked in the match/event page.